CraigorTheMighty/RNG/README.md

 Performance
 ===========

 Tests performed on an AMD Ryzen 9 5900X with 64GB DDR4-1333 using maximum number of threads.
+Results are in millions of random numbers generated per second.

 |State size|Randomu32|Randomu64|Randomf32|Randomf64|Randomf32 (single-threaded)|
 |---|---|---|---|---|---|